2023 Carer Wellbeing Survey

 The Carer Wellbeing Survey asks people to share their experiences – past and present – of being a carer and the support services they use, including the Australian Government Carer Gateway.
 Participants can choose if they would like to complete a long or short version of the Survey and it is available in English, simplified Chinese, Arabic, Italian and Vietnamese.

 The survey was designed in collaboration between the University of Canberra, the Department of Social Services, and Carers Australia.
-If you are interested in the results from the 2022 Carer Wellbeing Survey, read the Full report.

 Frequently Asked Questions